offalynne/Input/docs/latest/Functions-(String).md

 |---------------|--------|------------------------------------------------------------------------------------------|
 |`[string]`     |string  |Sets input string.
 If not specified, input string is cleared (set to empty).              |

 This function is used to set the internal text entry value as returned by `input_string_get()`.
-If the target platform supports it, this includes setting the value of Game Maker's internal [`keyboard_string`](https://manual.yoyogames.com/GameMaker_Language/GML_Reference/Game_Input/Keyboard_Input/keyboard_string.htm) value.
+If the target platform supports it, this includes setting the value of Game Maker's internal [`keyboard_string`](https://manual.yoyogames.com/GameMaker_Language/GML_Reference/Game_Input/Keyboard_Input/keyboard_string.htm).

 &nbsp;